makobot-sh/codecrafters-http/README.md

 **Note**: If you're viewing this repo on GitHub, head over to [codecrafters.io](https://codecrafters.io) to try the challenge.

+# TODO and notes
+- header name sshould be case insensitive but aren't currently

 # Passing the first stage

 The entry point for your HTTP server implementation is in `app/main.py`.
 Study